temujin9/mezovy/notes.md

-# Next game(s)
-- What did Ragnar do in Prolichica while the shit was going down in Velerolobo

 # Next tick
 - Yarik
   - If he tries another strike on Mila, his agent is caught by the hidden bodyguard
+  - He's going all-in against Mila and crew

+- Berko
+  - Reaching out to the hobgoblins, they are trying to determine if they Yutch are loyal to The Queen or not
+  - If he reveals they are not, hobgoblins will try to verify somehow (Zone of Truth?), and if valid let them in

+- The Tsarina rallies (got to 10 on her villain clock)
+  - Tsarina: Holy Warrior Priestess of Law is out in full force
+  - Forestalls the Council acting against Seryy somehow (quorum failure, temp knockout of an opposed member?)
+  - Akichi just pulled Athamberingia into the war on the Tsarina's side, and she'll make hay of that
+    - Blockade cuts off Yutch support while she recaptures the , forcing Berko into a rough choice
+  - It's not going to be enough on its own, but it should give the PCs a chance at true diplomacy (or a late "side with Tsarina" move)

+# Next game(s)
+- What did Ragnar do in Prolichica while the shit was going down in Velerolobo
+  - some shady shit tbd, versus Yarik's attackers
+  - Figured out that Mila is in charge

 # Soon